 There’s also a daytime Christmas parade, but it’s atrocious.
 Some of the costuming is cute and it has Minions (which seem to be a huge deal in Japan), but the floats remind me of what you’d see in some small town Christmas parade.
 It was really pathetic; surprisingly bad given the quality of the stage show.

-It’s like the budget for holiday entertainment at Universal Studios Japan was $20 million, so they created the show first, and then only had $20 left over for the parade.
+It’s like the budget for holiday entertainment at Universal Studios Japan was $20 million, so they created the Christmas tree and show first, and then only had $20 left over for the parade.
 I’d hazard a guess some guests don’t even bother with the stage show because they see the crumby parade first and figure the “other” entertainment isn’t worth the hassle.
 (Trust us, it is!)

 The Christmas parade has two show stops, but they do nothing to elevate its quality.
 If your kids are dead-set on seeing this parade, watch it from the beginning of the parade route where there is no show stop.
 You can arrive right as the parade starts and claim a front row spot.
 By contrast, people camp out for the show stop areas.
 That’s just a recipe for disappointment, so we wouldn’t recommend it.